mat-0/cheltenham-open-data/_pages/fix-my-street.md

 <!-- fix_marker starts -->

+- Outside number 8 & 10 there are a couple of loose paving slabs which move when walking over & could cause a trip hazard as they protrude from the other slabs, 12th October :- [8286299](https://www.fixmystreet.com/report/8286299)
 - Multiple potholes on road about, 12th October :- [8285778](https://www.fixmystreet.com/report/8285778)
 - Pavement crumbling and obstructed, 12th October :- [8285722](https://www.fixmystreet.com/report/8285722)
 - Bafflingly insufficient repair left dangerous cracks in cycleway, 12th October :- [8285672](https://www.fixmystreet.com/report/8285672)